fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale off -->

-(bool)
+(bool, default: `false`)

 <!-- vale on -->

-Whether output is valid during warm-up stage.
+Whether the output is valid during the warm-up stage.

 </dd>
 </dl>